We need your help to make our website better!

 Scheduling

-If your hearing is within the next 7 days, consult the Alpha Roster on our Calendar page to see when and where your court appearence is scheduled.
-Use your browser's text search to quickly find your name.
+If your hearing is within the next 7 days, consult the Alpha Roster to see when and where your court appearance is scheduled.
 If you are unable to find the case or if it is more than 7 days away, call our office at (651) 266-1999 for the information.

 If it's necessary to notify you of a first appearance or a change in a court date from a previously scheduled time, you will receive a notice in the mail.
 To avoid missing an appearance, keep the court informed of your correct mailing address by calling (651) 266-1999.